AliJH/household-expenses/README.md

 ### Analysis

-While the visualisations I have created so far are hopefully a good start they have been tailored to where I want to take my personal analysis.
+While the visualisations I have created so far are hopefully a good start they have been tailored to where I want to take my personal analysis at time of writing, delete anything that doesn't make sense and create what works for you.

 Each page that I have created is geared towards a specific purpose: